BigPolarBear1/factorization/README.md

 You can be with me, or you can be against me.
 I will birth into this world the future.
 And you have to choose right now if you are going to work with me, or against me.
 My patience is gone.
 After 2 years of unemployment and hopelessness, my patience for this bullshit is gone.
-I 0 patience left.
+I have 0 patience left.
 Right this moment, make your choice or lose for all eternity.

 Update: Updated the paper, added chapter VII.
 I have also notified my non-western friends.
 Because pete hegseth is a cunt and america about to lose everything by a dude in a dress.
 Life is funny, isn't it?
 Expect your networks to get hit very soon.